Visa Application procedure to enter Algeria

 -

-Business visa is granted to travelers to Algeria for the purpose of doing business, such as attending business meetings, taking part in economic events, or prospecting the market and exploring partnership opportunities with economic operators.
+Business visa is granted to travellers to Algeria for the purpose of doing business, such as attending business meetings, taking part in economic events, or prospecting the market and exploring partnership opportunities with economic operators.
 This type of visa offers in no case the right to engage in paid work or activity.
 If proven otherwise, the visa holder loses all types of protection.

 -